 How Indiana Businesses Exposed builds investigative articles

-Indiana Businesses Exposed uses a consistent article-template structure so readers always know what to expect.
-The same scaffold has been applied to Lumos Fiber, Don's Auto Sales, Credit Acceptance, Superior Auto / SAC Finance, and NTN East — and to a long pipeline of future Indiana targets.
+Every Indiana Businesses Exposed article follows the same shape so readers always know what to expect.
+I've used this same scaffold on Lumos Fiber, Don's Auto Sales, Credit Acceptance, Superior Auto / SAC Finance, and NTN East — and there's a long pipeline of future Indiana targets queued up behind them.

 The 5-section template